esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 ## Solution

 Your image will be a 3D multichanel image.
 The shape if you look at it with numpy.shape will include 4 numbers e.g. ((60, 2, 256, 256)),  generally this would be include a plane (z), row (y), column (x) , channel number (c).
 This is different from CT data where we would expect only x, y and z axes.
-As you know that channels are two you can figure out that this multichannel array comes with with dimensions provided in (z, c, y, x) order.
+As you know that there are two channels you can figure out that this multichannel array comes with with dimensions provided in (z, c, y, x) order.
 Now you can make images of the slide at around the middle of the depths.
 ```python
 print(img1.shape)
 stain0_slice_side = img1[:, 0, 125,:]